top-logic/.github/profile/README.md

 ## License

-TopLogic is distributed unter the terms of the AGPL.
-This means that all applications you configure based on the open-source version of TopLogic must be made available under the terms of the AGPL to all of its users.
-For proprietary licensing, see below.
+TopLogic is dual-licensed.
+You can use TopLogic either unter the terms of the [GNU Affero General Public License 3.0](LICENSES/AGPL-3.0-only.md) (AGPL-3.0) or the proprietary [TopLogic License 1.0](/LICENSES/LicenseRef-BOS-TopLogic-1.0.md) (BOS-TopLogic-1.0).
+Using the AGPL open-source version requires that you make available all applications you configure under the terms of the AGPL to all of their users.
+For proprietary licensing details see [TopLogic License 1.0](/LICENSES/LicenseRef-BOS-TopLogic-1.0.md).

-For details see the [TopLogic License](/LICENSE.md).

 ## Contributing